rahulgopinath/rahulgopinath.github.io/index.md

 Across twelve frequency-based models and ten mature projects, they could not.
 The estimators lacked the predictive power to be useful [(ESEM 2024)](/publications/2024/06/20/empirical-evaluation/).
-While it is a negative result, it is impactful, as it told us the difficulty lies in the sampling process.
+While the result is negative, it told us where the difficulty lies: in the sampling process.

 Applied to coverage, the problem is harder still, because there is no ground truth to check an estimate against.